Qabang/socketio-trivia-game/Readme.md

 # Trivia Game with Socket.io

 A small trivia game I built as my project in the course about socket.io.
-The game uses the Open Trivia Databases (https://opentdb.com) API for the questions and the ansewrs.
+The game uses the Open Trivia Databases (https://opentdb.com) API for the questions and the answers.

 ## Set up project